mindkin/hourfleet/docs/notifications.md

 ### Booking Completed (Car Owner)
 ###### ID: 210
-This notification is sent to the *Car Owner* when they complete a booking or the system has auto-completed one.
+This notification is sent to the *Car Owner* when they complete a booking or Hourfleet has auto-completed one.

 **Email**
 ![EmailPreview](images/EmailPreviews/bookingComplete_owner.PNG)